Sidebar Site Navigation

 020 Wyoming Union, (307)766-5204

-The Associated Students of the University of Wyoming (student government) is comprised of three branches: the executive, legislative, and judicial.
-Students who pay fees are automatically members of ASUW.
-Officers and senators are elected annually by the students and are representative of each of the seven colleges.
+The Associated Students of the University of Wyoming (ASUW) is comprised of three branches: the Executive, Legislative, and Judicial.
+All full-time, fee-paying students are members of ASUW.
+Officers and 30 senators are elected annually by the students and each senator represents one of the seven colleges.
 They meet weekly to consider areas of concern to students.

-The ASUW student government represents student opinion to the administration, faculty, staff, and State of Wyoming legislature.
-ASUW membership on university committees and legislative statements of student opinion passed by the ASUW Senate ensure that university policies are made with the concerns of students in mind.
-In addition, the ASUW president serves as an ex-officio member of the University of Wyoming Board of Trustees and conveys student opinion to the institution's highest governing body.
+The ASUW student government represent student opinion to the administration, faculty, staff, and State of Wyoming legislature.
+ASUW participation across the university ensures that university policies are made with the concerns of students in mind.
+In addition, the ASUW president serves as an ex-officio (non-voting) member of the University Board of Trustees and conveys student opinion to the institution's highest governing body.

-ASUW is also one of the vehicles through which students provide their own programs of activities and services.
-Included in these programs are ASTEC (technical services), located in the Wyoming Union; the Students' Attorney Office in Knight Hall; and Freshman Senate.
+ASUW also provides their own programs and services for students.
+Included in these programs are ASTEC (technical services), located in the Wyoming Union; Student Legal Services in Knight Hall; and several councils: Freshman Senate, Non-Tradiational Student Council, Interfraternity Council, Panhellenic Council, and the United Multicultural Council.

 Student Health Service